ShreyaaArun/Project3/devlog.md

 # December 8, 2024 - 4:44 pm
 My goal is to implement the rest of the operations a little bit, while just treating the files like regular ones, not taking the binary formatting into consideration just yet.
 I am hoping that this approach makes the initial coding simpler.

+# December 8, 2024 - 6:41 pm
+I was not able to complete this Project due to extenuating circumastances and some lack of proper time mangement.
+Therefore, my current code only has the most basic menu command functionalities.
+The B-Tree code has been placed from my homework code, but I have not actually made modifications to it and any attempts to incorporate it with my project code.
+The test.idx file need not to be worried about.